-4 Free Chain Maille Jewelry Projects and Weaves + Guide to Aspect Ratio, Wire Gauge, ID and OD
+4 Free Chain Maille Jewelry Projects

+Click on the Download Now button or link below and get your version of our free chain maille jewelry making eBook!
 Oh, little jump ring.
 You’re about to be in high demand, when all of the chain maille fans find out about our free eBook, 4 Free Chain Maille Jewelry Patterns, Projects or Weaves, Plus Bonus Guide to Aspect Ratio, Wire Gauge, Inner Diameter and Outer Diameter.

 In jewelry making we often use jump rings to connect other parts, securing a clasp to a necklace or charms to a bracelet; but you can also make jewelry with nothing but jump rings, too.
 This chainmaille jewelry making technique combines jump rings to create chains, knots, necklaces, bracelets and earrings, and can be as simple or complex as you desire.
 Requiring little more than pliers to open and close the jump rings and a good supply of jump rings to work with, this useful way to make jewelry is an easy and versatile technique to add to your jewelry toolbox.